Death of a Salesman Themes

 This Custom-Writing.org article explains the key themes in Death of a Salesman.
 The American dream, family, betrayal and abandonment are the core issues represented in the play by Arthur Miller.

-The key themes in Death of a Salesman are: American dream, family, betrayal & abandonment.
+List of Death of a Salesman themes: American dream, family, and betrayal.

 One of the main themes in Death of a Salesman is the American dream.
 Willy Loman believed that being “well-liked” is the secret to being a successful businessman.
 Sadly, he misunderstands the rules of this world.